DevOpsOnlineTraining-2021/Linux/Practice-2/Practice-2.3.md

 	ssh -i "private-key" user-name@server-name (login with ssh key and username)

-	ssh user-name@server-name  (if user public key is already added to the target server)
+	ssh user-name@server-name  (if user public key is already added to the target server or enter the password)

 	ssh user-name@server-public-ip